Volvo C30: STCC-Volvo (2010)

 It is a race car version of C30 designed for the 2010 Swedish Touring Car Championship.

 Marketing

 As part of the European C30 launch, a series of 16 different television commercials were created by Fuel London (part of Euro RSCG Worldwide) under the campaign's theme, "A Product of Free Will."

-As part of the US C30 launch, Volvo C30's configuration site featured a fluctuating price quote for the identically-equipped vehicles.
+As part of the US C30 launch, Volvo C30's configuration site featured a fluctuating price quote for the identically equipped vehicles.
 Volvo's intention was to determine what potential buyers are willing to pay and how many vehicles they should ship to the States.

-The Volvo C30 was used in The Twilight Saga.
+In Stephenie Meyer's popular Twilight novel series, it is suggested that Edward drives a "shiny" and "silver" Volvo S60-R, a fast sleeper car that doesn't call attention to the Cullen family's wealth.
+The film series partnered with Volvo to place a Volvo C30 in the 2008 Twilight film, feeling that the C30 better suited the persona of a 108 year old vampire pretending to be a 17-year-old high school student.
+Volvo reported an increase in the sale of the C30 in the US market following the film's release, and helped change the perception of Volvo as a "cool" car in a younger generation of buyers.